uzh-rpg/e2calib/README.md

 ### Reconstruction

 The [reconstruction](https://github.com/uzh-rpg/e2calib_private/blob/wip/manasi/python/offline_reconstruction.py) requires the h5 file to convert events to frames.
-Additionally, you also need to specify the height and width of the event camera and the frequency at which you want to reconstruct the frames.
+Additionally, you also need to specify the height and width of the event camera and the frequency or timestamps at which you want to reconstruct the frames.
-To run the image reconstruction code on the test data use the following command:
+As an example, to run the image reconstruction code on one of the example files use the following command:
 ```
   cd python
-  python offline_reconstruction.py  --h5file file --freq_hz 5 --height 480 --width 640
+  python offline_reconstruction.py  --h5file file --freq_hz 5 --upsample_rate 4 --height 480 --width 640
 ```

 The images will be written by default in the ```python/frames/e2calib``` folder.

+#### Fixed Frequency

+Reconstruction can be performed at a fixed frequency.
+This is useful for intrinsic calibration.
+The argument `--freq_hz` specifies the frequency at which the image reconstructions will be saved.

+#### Specified Timestamps

+You can also specify the timestamps for image reconstruction from a text file.
+As an example, these timestamps can be trigger signals that synchronize the event camera with the exposure time of a frame-based camera.
+In this scenario, you may want to reconstruct images from the event camera at the trigger timestamps for extrinsic calibration.
+The argument `--timestamps_file` must point to a text file containing the timestamps in microseconds for this option to take effect.

+We provide a script to [extract trigger signals from a prophesee raw file](python/extract_triggers_prophesee.py).

-#### Parameters
+#### Upsampling
-Main parameters

-* ```--freq_hz``` (default 5) Frequency of reconstructed images.
-This is the parameter that has most influence on the image reconstruction quality.
-The default frequency is 5Hz.
-This value may need to be adapted depending on the scene dynamics to improve the quality of the reconstruction.
-* ```--upsample_rate``` (default 1) Reconstruct frames at intermediate times.
-This parameter reconstructs frames at intermediate times between frequency window.
-The intermediate frames are not saved.
-This parameter can be adjusted in a scenario where you cannot increase the reconstruction frequency (due to synchronization with an external sensor) but would like to improve the quality of reconstructions.
+We provide the option to multiply the reconstruction rate by a factor via the `--upsample_rate` argument.
+For example, setting this value to 3 will lead to 3 times higher reconstruction rate but does not influence the final number of reconstructed images that will be saved.
+This parameter can be used to finetune the reconstruction performance.
+For example setting `--freq_hz` to 5 without upsampling can lead to suboptimal performance because too many events are fed to E2VID.
+Instead, it is often a good start to work with 20 Hz reconstruction, thus setting the upsampling rate to 4.

 ## Example Files
 For each file, we provide the original event file format (raw or rosbag) but also the already converted h5 file.